 Example: How many 5-card hands can be drawn from a 52-card deck? → .

-- Take elements inside (no repetition, no order, like drawing balls from a bag containing balls numbered from to ).
+- Taking elements from (no repetition, no order, like drawing balls from a bag of numbered balls).
 By definition this is .

-- Order these elements.
-There are ways of ordering them (see -permutation proof above).
+- Ordering these elements.
+There are ways to do this (as proven above).

 By the multiplication rule,